MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code-costs.md

 - *Shard*: Sharding is a technique of horizontally dividing data across multiple database instances or servers.
 Each shard contains a subset of the data, and queries can be processed in parallel across these shards.
 Sharding can improve query performance by distributing the workload and reducing the amount of data that each query accesses.

 - *Compress*: Data compression involves reducing the size of data to minimize storage requirements and improve the efficiency of data transfer.
 Because compressed data takes up less disk space, it allows for savings in storage costs.
-Compressed data can also be transferred more quickly over networks, which reduces data transfer costs.
+Compressed data can also be transferred more quickly over networks and reduce data transfer costs.

 For example, consider a scenario where you have a large dataset of customer information.
 By partitioning the data based on customer regions or demographics, you can distribute the workload across multiple servers and improve query performance.
 You can also compress the data to reduce storage costs and improve the efficiency of data transfer.